rhine3/audiomoth-guide/guide.md

 * What is a sample rate, anyway?
 A microphone captures audio by transforming the sound waves into voltage.
 Digital audio is recorded by sampling that voltage.
 The *sample rate* in Hertz is the number of times per second the voltage is sampled.
 For a helpful introduction to digital audio, check out [this guide](https://web.archive.org/web/20190201094638/https://docs.cycling74.com/max5/tutorials/msp-tut/mspdigitalaudio.html)

-## "Schedule" tab
+### "Schedule" tab

-### Recording periods
-The "schedule" tab lets you set 1-4 recording period(s) in Coordinated Universal Time (UTC) using a 24-hour clock.
+The "schedule" tab lets you set 1-4 recording period(s) in Coordinated Universal Time (UTC) or your local time zone using a 24-hour clock.

-# WARNING: RECORDING SCHEDULES MUST BE CREATED IN UTC, NOT YOUR OWN TIMEZONE! (see below)
+# WARNING: CHECK WHETHER YOU ARE CREATING YOUR RECORDING SCHEDULE IN UTC OR YOUR OWN TIMEZONE! (see below)

-TODO: update this to describe how to use the time zone features (and when to use them, and whether they apply to recording names as well) ^

 Hopefully this warning will catch the eye of anyone quickly skimming this guide.
-This is one of the biggest and most commonly encountered silent failure points of using an AudioMoth.
+This is one of the most commonly encountered silent failure points of using an AudioMoth.

 Follow the instructions in the next section carefully, or else you may program your AudioMoths to record at the wrong time.
 It's disappointing to bring your recorders back from 2 months of deployment and realize your "dawn chorus" recordings were actually taken at midnight.

+#### UTC vs. local time
-* **What is UTC?**: Instead of referring to a time zone (like Eastern Time, Pacific Time, etc.), recordings on the AudioMoth are scheduled in UTC, a universal time standard.
-This is done to avoid ambiguity in time zones.
+Instead of referring to a time zone (like Eastern Time, Pacific Time, etc.) recordings on the AudioMoth are scheduled in UTC by default.

+**What is UTC?**: UTC is a universal time standard that is used to avoid ambiguity in time zones.
 UTC is equivalent to Greenwich Mean Time (GMT), but does not observe Daylight Savings time as some countries in the GMT time zone do.

+**Can I program AudioMoths in local time?**: Yes, you can use local time instead of UTC to program your devices.
+To do so, click on the program menu ("File" at the top left of the app on Windows computers; "AudioMoth-Config" at the top of your screen on Mac computers).
+There you can toggle the "Local time" setting.

+**When should I use local time?**: Here are some examples of factors to consider.
+* Will you or your collaborators deploy your recorders across multiple time zones?
+* Do you or your collaborators work in a different time zone than your recorders will be deployed in?
+* Are your collaborators expecting to see the recordings in a certain time zone?
+* Will you be creating the recording file in a different time zone than the recording file will be applied to the AudioMoth?

+Because our lab works across multiple time zones and using local time introduces ambiguity, we only program our recorders in UTC.
+However, sometimes we switch on the "local time" option to double-check that we have correctly calculated the time in UTC.
+You can switch this on to check, then switch it back off before applying it to a recorder.

+#### Recording periods

-* Make sure to press "Add recording period" after typing in the desired time of each recording period.
+Make sure to press "Add recording period" after typing in the desired time of each recording period.
 Recording periods will show up on the red/white graphic or the period listing on the right side of the program.
 Likewise, be sure to remove unwanted periods.

-* The recording periods will only be adhered to when the AudioMoth is on CUSTOM mode.
+The recording periods will only be adhered to when the AudioMoth is on CUSTOM mode.
 On DEFAULT mode, the recorder begins recording immediately, without regard to any scheduled recording periods.

 ![Set recording period on AudioMoth configuration app](images/programming/recording-period-fast.gif)

-### Gain
+#### Gain
 The gain is the amount that sounds from the microphone will be amplified once recorded.
 Selecting the optimal gain requires trial and error in your particular field conditions.
 If the gain is too high, your recordings will [clip](https://en.wikipedia.org/wiki/Clipping_(audio)), creating an unpleasant distortion that can be challenging, if not impossible, to analyze.
 Alternatively, if the gain is too low, sounds will be faint and hard to hear.

-### Sleep-record cycles
+#### Sleep-record cycles
 In the "schedule" tab you select the time of day that the AudioMoth should record each day (the "recording period" or periods).
 However, the AudioMoth doesn't have to record continuously every day.
 You can use a sleep/record schedule to record only a limited amount of time during the scheduled recording period.

 ![Set sleep and recording durations](images/programming/sleep-rec-fast.gif)